 As it belabors its one joke, "My Worst Nightmare," directed by Anne Fontaine ("Coco Before Chanel"), yields steadily diminishing returns.
 For Huppert, it is the latest in a long line of roles that require her to ooze an imperious hauteur, something she can probably do in her sleep.

 Although Patrick has never heard an offensive epithet he didn't embrace, Poelvoorde invests him with a crude, easygoing charm.
 Patrick has enough self-awareness to realize, in his words, "if a girl's IQ is over 80, my charm stops working."
 A tireless consumer of sex, he says he believes in "quantity, not quality."
-He has a son, Tony (Corentin Devroey), who is Adrien's age and whom he describes
+He has a son, Tony (Corentin Devroey), who is Adrien's age and whom he describes as a "beer baby," meaning he was conceived in a stupor.

 Patrick stays in the maid's quarters, where he makes a racket having sex with fat women.
 When he asks François what Agathe is like in bed, François replies that he is used to living "in a calm, icy desert, a bit like Antarctica."